Medicine and Surgery with a Gateway Year

 Our MBChB is delivered through problem-based learning, lectures and clinical anatomy teaching.
 Problem-based learning is a form of small group learning.
 In groups of usually 7 or 8, you will explore realistic patient-based scenarios that resemble the clinical situations you may face in the future as a doctor.
 Your group will identify what you need to learn in relation to the scenario, and then you will independently research the topics, drawing on resource lists, seeking information and critically appraising its worth.
 An experienced tutor facilitates group discussions and feedback meetings to ensure that you learn the appropriate breadth and depth of material.
 In later years, in some instances, you will use real patients as a stimulus for your learning in place of written scenarios, but using the same problem-based learning process.
 Problem-based learning is an excellent method of developing and applying your medical knowledge, preparing you for your first day as a junior doctor and beyond.

-In year one, you will learn in small group sessions with a GP tutor about the fundamental principles of GP care and how care in the community is delivered.
-There are also facilitated discussions on real patient consultations.
-In year two, you will spend up to two days a week on hospital placement; you will also engage in a variety of community-related activities.
+Your first clinical contact happens in year one when you will meet patients, under the supervision of a tutor, and discuss their experiences of healthcare and chronic illness.
+In year two, you will spend two days per week on hospital placement; you will also engage in a variety of community-related activities.
 Early patient contact allows you to practise your history-taking and examination skills, whilst providing a real-life context for your learning.

 In years three to five, the majority of your time will be spent on clinical placements, rotating through a variety of hospital and community settings to gain experience of different specialities.
 Your clinical placements will be in the acute hospitals and primary care settings of north and east Lancashire, and south Cumbria.